kubedb/docs/docs/guides/postgres/tde/guide/index.md

 `pg_tde_is_encrypted` returning `t` confirms the table's data files are encrypted on disk.
 You can inspect the active principal key with `SELECT pg_tde_key_info();`.

-To convert a pre existing, unencrypted table:
+To convert a pre-existing, unencrypted table:

 ```sql
 ALTER TABLE legacy SET ACCESS METHOD tde_heap;